coderefinery/reproducible-research/content/workflow-management.md

 ## Workflow tools

 Sometimes it may be helpful to go from imperative to declarative style.
-Rather than saying "do this and then that" we describe dependencies but we let the tool figure out the series of steps to produce results.
+Rather than saying "do this and then that" we describe dependencies between steps, but we let the tool figure out the order of steps to produce results.

 ### Example workflow tool: [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html)